AradhyaNepal/AradhyaNepal/README.md

 For this journey I can created my own stack, which I calls: FlutterGo-DevOpsPro stack

 1) Flutter: Doing Full Time Job.
 Mobile is what I would be doing my entire life.
 Flutter could change, but switching to another stack is very easy in mobile.
-2) Go: Backend I choosed, where I want to go at least 2 year on full time job.
+2) Go: Backend I chosed, where I want to go at least 2 year on full time job.
 After which I can be qualified as actual FullStack Mobile Developer.
 3) DevOps: All expertise covered to deal with Mobile, Backend and Frontend Production Operation.
-Also undestanding in depth from backend's perspective how these applications communicate.
+Also understanding in depth from backend's perspective how these applications communicate.
 It qualifies me to be Mobile DevOps and helps in FullStack journey.
-4) Database: Going advance on Postgressql, on Mongo.
+4) Database: Going advance on Postgresql, on Mongo.
 And basic on other data options like graph.
 Even if Go don't go good, if I got good DB knowledge, I can go another backend's ecosystem.
 5) Python (Aiming Basic): Fun script to make my life easy; why use online PDF compression website when I can ask ChatGPT to give me python script.
 And for AI; I don't wanna loose the hype of AI, at least I can show-off to amateur developers.
 Might do small Django Backend, on small freelance projects.
 I had already worked on Django.

 With these stack I can be special in my Mobile journey, why hire me then others; Because I am i.e Full Stack Mobile DevOps Developer with actual professional working experience.

-With this stack I could easily go in teaching, i can easily do freelance and i can have worklife balance.
+With this stack I could easily go in teaching, i can easily do freelance and i can have work life balance.
 Because mobile is most chill, less pressure and fun full time job ;-), specially for me.

 - 📫 You can reach me by this email: **aradhya.1441@gmail.com**